-- 9.1 For contracts over the relevant EU threshold (in force at the time), you must consult with procurement and legal at the earliest opportunity and in any event before deciding on the purchasing procedure or going to advert. - 9.2 When a decision is made to award a contract then the Responsible Officer must, in addition to complying with his/her general obligations under these Contract Standing Orders ensure, in particular, that: - a) the appropriate approvals have been obtained to authorise that decision; and - b) where appropriate, a standstill period complying with the EU Rules is incorporated into the final award process. - 9.3 Any contracts valued at £50,000 or above shall be executed as a deed under the Council's common seal.
-Officers with appropriate delegated authority may sign all other lower value contracts.
+- 9.1 For contracts over the relevant threshold in the Public Contracts Regulations 2015 (in force at the time), you must consult with procurement and legal at the earliest opportunity and in any event before deciding on the purchasing procedure or going to advert. - 9.2 When a decision is made to award a contract then the Responsible Officer must, in addition to complying with his/her general obligations under these Contract Standing Orders ensure, in particular, that: - a) the appropriate approvals have been obtained to authorise that decision; and - b) where appropriate, a standstill period complying with the Rules in the Regulations is incorporated into the final award process. - 9.3 Any contracts valued at £50,000 or above may be executed as a deed under the Council's common seal.
+Officers authorised to seal contracts may determine whether or not it is appropriate to execute contracts under the Council's common seal.
+For example, for construction contracts such officers may consider a 12 year limitation period (as opposed to the standard 6 year period) is beneficial to cover latent defects.
+This benefit is only available if contracts are sealed.
+Officers with appropriate delegated authority may sign contracts which are not required to be sealed. .